mothership-ec/cog/src/Message/Cog/Form/readme.md

 		'email' => 'biggie@aol.com', // No filtering has taken place as none was defined 'url' => 'http://notorious.com' // Protocol has been appended to url as defined by validator );

+## CSRF protection

+The form component makes use of Symfony's CSRF extension.
+These can be customised on a form to form basis in the options of a field.
+This is the third parameter when creating a new field, e.g.

+	$handler->add(
+		'name',
+		'text',
+		array(
+			'csrf_protection' => true,
+			'csrf_field_name' => '_token',
+		)
+	);

+For more details see the Symfony documentation (http://symfony.com/doc/current/book/forms.html#csrf-protection)

 ## Rendering